 9. We may process information that you provide to us for the purpose of subscribing to our email notifications and/or newsletters (“notification data“).
 The notification data may be processed for the purposes of sending you the relevant notifications and/or newsletters.
 The legal basis for this processing is your consent OR the performance of a contract between you and us and/or taking steps, at your request, to enter into such a contract.

 10. We may process information contained in or relating to any communication that you send to us (“correspondence data“).
 The correspondence data may include the communication content and metadata associated with the communication.
 Our website will generate the metadata associated with communications made using the website contact or inquiry forms.
 The correspondence data may be processed for the purposes of communicating with you and record-keeping.
-The legal basis for this processing is our legitimate interests, namely the proper administration of our website, our contractual agreement and communications with users.
+The legal basis for this processing is our legitimate interests, namely the proper administration of our website and our contractual agreement.

 11. We may process any of your personal data identified in this policy where necessary for the establishment, exercise or defence of legal claims, whether in court proceedings or in an administrative or out-of-court procedure.
 The legal basis for this processing is our legitimate interests, namely the protection and assertion of our legal rights, your legal rights and the legal rights of others.

-15. You expressly agree and give your opt- in consent, that you might be subject to automated risk assessment, although Paynetics reassures you, that the final decisions are always made by an authorized employee of the company.
+- 14. You might be subject to automated risk assessment, although Paynetics reassures you, that the final decisions are always made by an authorized employee of the company.

 Information from Cookies and Other Technologies